Frext/Frext/README.md

 <h1 align="center">Hi there, I am Furkan.</h1>

 <h2 align="left">About Me</h2>

 Hi, my name is Furkan!\
-I started programming with C in 2020, now proficient in C#, Python, and diving into Unity.\
+I started programming with C , now using in C#, Python, Javascript and Unity.\
-I'm currently specializing in gameplay programming to make fun and engaging games.\
+I'm currently specializing in gameplay programming.\

 <br/>